ThemisVasilakos/Greek-News-Api/README.md

 # GreekNews-API
-An API that emails you with the latest news using Java/Spring Boot and MongoDb You register your email and you receive 2 emails a day with top articles and news of Greece.
+An API that emails you with the latest news using Java/Spring Boot and MongoDb.
+You register your email and you receive 2 emails a day with top articles and news of Greece.
 Make sure you change the correct email , password and APIKey in application properties and EmailService.